papir805/craigslist_web_scraper/.ipynb_checkpoints/README-checkpoint.md

 Important Python libraries used: `Requests`, `BeautifulSoup`, `Pandas`, `NumPy`, `Psycopg2`, and `Sklearn`, among others.

-## How to use -
+## How to use:
-If you're interested in seeing just the script and Python code that I wrote, open up .py file in the main directory of this repository.  **Recommended: If you'd like to see what the Python script can actually do, you can view the code *and* the outputs of that code using the .ipynb Jupyter notebook file.**
+If you're interested in seeing just the script and Python code that I wrote, open up .py file in the main directory of this repository.
+**Recommended: If you'd like to see what the Python script can actually do, you can view the code *and* the outputs of that code using the .ipynb Jupyter notebook file.**

 ## Method: